 The oldest (rather lowest level, I suppose) I’ve gotten is writing Assembly.
 Truly awful.
 I can’t imagine having to do punch cards or the like.

 I still remember my dad telling me a story about how he took a programming class in college.
 The campus only had one computer, so he had to walk his punch cards down there for them to run it.
-He tripped one time. :grimacing:
+He tripped one time.

 I used the card punch then went to z80 assembly programming, where each instructions had to be entered manually… one mistake and we had to redo the whole thing !!!

 @timshuwy, in my sophmore year of college I got to run the card decks in the computer room!
 Everyone would hand me their decks because I had special clearance to run the decks.
 There were only a handful of people allowed into the computer room.
 In my senior year, no more card decks!
 Everything was done on-line…lol!
-By that time, I was hired as a computer operator that assisted students in the computer center. :slight_smile:
+By that time, I was hired as a computer operator that assisted students in the computer center.

-I can relate with the Assembly language :face_vomiting: and my Dad has a similar story from college!
+I can relate with the Assembly language and my Dad has a similar story from college!
 Something also about a punch card being bad possibly and then him having to re-submit all of the punch cards over again…Eck!
-Sometimes I wish I would have started out back then just so I would have an even deeper appreciation for computers today. :sauropod: :t_rex:
+Sometimes I wish I would have started out back then just so I would have an even deeper appreciation for computers today.

-to save your program, you had to type “list”, then turn on the paper tape punch, then press return… THEN waiting 2-3 minutes for the 110 baud modem to download your 30-40 lines of code (all less than 80 characters long).
-Then turn off the paper tape punch and tear it off, roll it up and store in your Pee-Chee folder to take home.
+Suffer definition: to save your program, you had to type “list”, then turn on the paper tape punch, then press return… THEN waiting 2-3 minutes for the 110 baud modem to download your 30-40 lines of code (all less than 80 characters long).
+Then turn off the paper tape punch and tear it off, roll it up and store in your Pee-Chee folder to take home. to restore your program, The next day… you have to come back in, log into the 110 modem (2-3 minutes) and then load the paper tape into the reader, and press the read button, THEN wait another 2-3 minutes for the 30-40 lines of code to upload so you can continue to edit.

 They’re still teaching this in school (at least when I was in college).